 Instead of buying more possessions, gift your family and friends with meaningful experiences, meaningful books, or something you created for them.
 Use anything other than a price tag to demonstrate your love.

-For the last five years I have worked to make Christmas videos that strive to entertain as well as share my care in a manner that’s relevant to our relationship.
-I search for books (paper, electronic, or audio) that I think the recipient will appreciate.
+For the last five years I have worked to make Christmas videos for my family that strive to entertain as well as share my care.
+I search for books (paper, electronic, or audio) that I think my friends and family will appreciate.
 Sometimes I’ve been able to send my parents on trips, planning out their trains, hotels, restaurants, and sights to visit.
-And I make donations to charities, families, environmental groups, etc. in their names, picking causes that I believe they’ll relate to.
+And I make donations to charities, families, environmental groups, etc. in each of my family members’ names, picking causes that they can relate to.

 Those kinds of gifts have worked for me.
 Other creative presents could include: